 - RMB 1.5 to RMB 30 for large cities;

-- RMB 1.2 to RMB 24 for medium cities:
+- RMB 1.2 to RMB 24 for medium cities;

 - RMB 0.9 to RMB 18 for small cities; and

 - RMB 0.6 to RMB 12 for county towns, towns and industrial and mining areas.

 Local governments have the right to increase or reduce the tax rate according to their socioeconomic conditions.
-During the period between January 1, 2019 and December 31, 2021, small-scale taxpayers can enjoy up to 50 percent tax reduction, based on the decision made by provincial governments.
+During the period between January 1, 2019 and December 31, 2024, taxpayers that fall into the scope of SLPEs, small-scale taxpayers, or self-employed individuals can enjoy up to 50 percent tax reduction.